backdrop-contrib/views_aggregator/README.txt

 LIMITATIONS
 -----------
-o Views-style table grouping, whereby the original table is split into smaller ones, interferes with this plugin, so is not available. o When you have an aggregated View AND a normal View attachment on the same
+o If an aggregation function result does not display correctly, try changing the field formatter.
+For example use "Plain text", rather than "Default". o Views-style table grouping, whereby the original table is split into smaller ones, interferes with this plugin, so is not available. o When you have an aggregated View AND a normal View attachment on the same